This post contains affiliate links. Click here to read my affiliate policy.

 - Easy to use – Ready to go straight out of the box!
 Simply unfold the legs, insert the pizza stone baking board, connect up to a gas tank and you’re ready to go.
 Featuring instant gas ignition, you will be cooking your favourite pizzas in no time – Or maybe you want to roast some meat, fish or veg?
 Because if you combine the Koda 12 with one of the Ooni cast iron cooking accessories, it becomes more than a pizza maker!

-- World renowned – Ooni pizza ovens are making great pizzas in backyard and outdoor kitchens in over 50 countries around the world – Our portable and easily stored countertop ovens are a great addition to any outdoor grill – Come and join the pizza party!
+- World renowned – Ooni pizza ovens are making great pizzas in backyard and outdoor kitchens in over 50 countries around the world – Our portable and easily stored countertop ovens are a great addition to any outdoor kitchen – Come and join the pizza party!

 - Efficient – The powder coated carbon steel shell offers incredible heat retention, which combined with the efficiency and simplicity of using gas, result in an extraordinary cooking experience, all at the turn of a dial.